-MASEN and ACWA Power will commit to a certain time frame in which all recorded complaints will be responded and to ensure that this response time frame is enforced.
+MASEN will publicly commit to a certain time frame in which all recorded complaints will be responded and to ensure that this response time frame is enforced.
 By letting people know when they can expect to be contacted by company personnel and/or receive a response to their complaint their frustration may be reduced.